-A NABERS rating is lodged with the National Administrator and the Renew option has been selected.
-The new rating begins its validity period within 120 days after the end of the rating period.
-See Figure C.4.
+A NABERS rating is lodged with the National Administrator and the renew option has been selected.
+The new rating begins its validity period within 120 days after the end of the rating period, see Figure C.4.4.

-- a) The current rating's validity period expired 31 December 2017. - b) The rating period is 1 October 2016 to 30 September 2017 for the renewal rating. - c) The Assessor lodges the renewal 1 November 2017 and it is certified by the National Administrator 7 November 2017. - d) The validity period for the renewal will be 1 January 2018 to 31 December 2018.
+- a) The current rating's validity period expired 31 December 2023. - b) The rating period is 1 October 2022 to 30 September 2023 for the renewal rating. - c) The Assessor lodges the renewal 1 November 2023 and it is certified by the National Administrator 7 November 2023. - d) The validity period for the renewal will be 1 January 2024 to 31 December 2024.

-Figure C.4: The validity period for the new rating begins once the old rating expires and the new validity period is 365 days
+Figure C.4.4: Validity period for the new rating begins once the old rating expires and the new validity period is 365 days